top of page

 Precludes Street's unhurried tune

-Too sincere for my time-lapse mind
+Which is too sincere for my time-lapse mind,

-And I'm too tired today of always being in the wake of my own careening
+And I'm too tired today of always being in the wake of my own careening,

 When suddenly, I am rung

-By a most improbable Them,
+By a most improbable Subject,

 - all magnitude -